Suggester/Documentation/config/disabledchannels.md

 Any channel name, ID or #mention

 !> Disabling the suggestion feed channel will also disable the ability to submit suggestions via any message sent in there, if enabled with [this element](/config/inchannelsuggestions.md).

+?> [Forum Channels](https://discord.com/blog/forum-channels-space-for-organized-conversation) are not currently supported and may not be configured as a disabled channel (commands posted in threads or inside forum threads will be ignored).